Nethcanov/FS-test-week-one/README.md

 ### 1. Palindrome

-- Grade: 3.5?
+- Grade: 3.5
 - Explanation: took ages to remember toString was needed, not struggle free

 ### 2. Add grid items

-- Grade:
+- Grade: 4
-- Explanation:
+- Explanation: triple nested array - looks horrid, needs a triple loop

 ### 3. Create file name string in CamelCase

-- Grade: 3.5
+- Grade: 4
-- Explanation: not a breeze, took a while
+- Explanation:  endsWith was a great help, would have struggled without this

 ### 4. Create pattern

-- Grade:
+- Grade: 1/0
-- Explanation:
+- Explanation: Need to come back to this later - did not manage to get enough uninterrupted time